Villanova University: Fraternities and sororities

-Service fraternity

-The Sigma Eta chapter of Alpha Phi Omega, whose motto is "Leadership, Friendship, and Service", meets weekly on Villanova's campus to plan service projects on and off campus, including school cleanups through Philly Cares Day, working at soup kitchens and tutoring children in Math and Science at Philadelphia public schools.

 Villanova Emergency Medical Service

 Villanova Emergency Medical Service (VEMS), is a student-run ambulance service licensed and dedicated to serving the campus community.
 VEMS membership consists of more than 40 undergraduate student volunteers; the majority of whom are certified as Emergency Medical Technicians, volunteering more than 25,000 hours annually.
 Villanova is one of only a handful of colleges to provide EMS services to their campus, and one of only 52 who provide emergency response and transport to at least the Basic Life Support (BLS) Level.
 VEMS has been recognized on a national level multiple times by the National Collegiate EMS Foundation (NCEMSF), specifically being named 2001 Campus Organization of the Year and receiving EMS website of the year in 2000, 2004, and 2006.
 Their skills competition team also placed in second at the 2011 Annual Physio-Control BLS Skills Competition.
-The team consisted of Capt.
-William Pandos, Lt.
-Christopher Cahill, Lt.
-John Skinner, Treasurer Philip Walker, EMT Erin Mack, and EMT Kyle Lewis.
 VEMS hosted the second annual NCEMSF Conference in 1995 as well as the twelfth annual conference in Philadelphia in 2005.